DJilanov/Pingdom_Data_Fetcher/README.md

 [![Cron home](Screenshots/cron-target.png)](Screenshots/PingdomHome.png)

-Where each value stands for,
+Where each value stands for:

 1. Minute (0-59)
 2. Hours (0-23)